 In the ED, acute intoxication, altered mental status, and massive upper gastrointestinal hemorrhage are commonly seen and are another indication for MV in order to protect the airway from aspiration that could cause significant morbidity and even mortality.

 Last, the predicted clinical course will often dictate securing an airway to either facilitate workup, offer definitive treatment, or to stabilize a clinical situation that may be likely to progress to clinical decompensation.
-For instance, a patient ...
+For instance, ...